eye-division/fayeheller/_gallery/larger-prints.md

       This image is called Roots.
 The portrait depicts the writer with a ginger plant (Zerumbet Ginger 1776 ref 18195i from the Wellcome collection's image library0..
+  - image_path: /allotment.jpg
+    image_title: Allotment  for Wellcome Collection commission
+    image_description: |-
+      Michael Malay and his allotment in Bristol.
+      It is early spring.......
+      2021
 _options:
   layout:
     hidden: true